This spot has been added by

 There are two recommended snorkeling areas on Lady Elliot Island:

-You can check tide times at the Dive Shop.
-Snorkeling the lagoon, you will enjoy beautiful coral formations and a wide array of marine life, from colorful tropical fish to reef sharks and sea turtles.
+The Lagoon offers a shallow and sheltered area, well suited for beginners.
+The depth in the lagoon varies between 2 and 7 feet/0.5 and 2 meters.
+Snorkeling the lagoon, you will enjoy beautiful coral formations and a wide array of marine life, to include colorful tropical fish, octopus, sea stars, reef sharks, and sea turtles.

 Restaurants & accommodations nearby